jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/auto-completion%7Cmanaging_the_auto-completion_module/build%7Cbuilding_auto-completion_dictionary%7C3.md

-Use this API to populate the auto-completion with the terms extracted from the configured fields.
+Use this API to populate the auto-completion feature using terms extracted from the configured fields.

 **Requirement:** OpenSearchServer v1.5